timonweb/djow/README.rst

 DJOW includes:

 * HTML5 base template powered by bootstrap
-* CSS as LESS
+* CSS as SASS
-* JS/LESS/ASSETS management by Django Pipeline
+* SASS compilation managed by gulp
 * Preconfigured Accounts powered by Django Accounts
 * Custom User app to have custom user model out of the box installed, tuned and ready for futher customizations
 * Custom Comments app to have custom comments model out of the box installed, tuned and ready for futher customizations